Our beauty team's honest comparison of the Shark Hair Dryer vs Dyson Supersonic

 How we tested the Shark Hair Dryer vs Dyson Supersonic

-Between us, our team has years of experience using both of these hair dryers.
-Our Acting Beauty Editor Aleesha owns the Dyson Supersonic, while our Head of Shopping Millie owns the Shark Style iQ and has been testing it year-round since it launched.
-Fiona McKim, our Beauty Editor, has tried both and used this Dyson vs Shark Hair Dryer review as an opportunity to carry out a direct comparison of the two tools.
+In terms of testing and comparing these two tools for this feature, between us team woman&home has years of experience using both hair dryers.
+Digital Beauty Editor Aleesha owns the Dyson Supersonic, while Head of Shopping Millie owns the Shark Style iQ and has been testing it year-round since it launched.
+Meanwhile Beauty Editor Fiona McKim has tried both and used this Dyson vs Shark Hair Dryer review as an opportunity to carry out a direct comparison of the two tools.

-(For the avoidance of any doubt, it's the original Supersonic, not the newer Nural, that we're comparing to the Shark STYLE iQ in this guide.)
+(For the avoidance of doubt, it's the original Supersonic, not the newer Dyson Nural Hair Dryer that launched in 2024, that we're comparing with the Shark STYLE iQ here.)

 How do the specifications of the Dyson Supersonic and Shark iQ compare?